castorini/pyserini/docs/experiments-ltr-msmarco-passage.md

 ```

 The above scripts convert queries to json objects with `text`, `text_unlemm`, `raw`, and `text_bert_tok` fields.
+The first two scripts take ~1 min and the third one is a bit longer (~1.5h).

 ```bash
 wget https://www.dropbox.com/s/se5kokw1qqu8yxs/lucene-index-msmarco-passage-ltr.tar.gz -P indexes/